FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-diff/readme.md

 ### Failed Example

-If the RPC input does not contain the target nodes and there are not any touched nodes, the request will result in an error.
+If RPC input does not contain target nodes and no nodes have been touched, the request results in an error.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-diff' \